 Some critics feel that private investigators' work is an invasion of people's privacy.
 A number of laws and constitutional amendments protect people's privacy in many countries throughout the world.
 However, many of these laws regulate the steps that the government or certain businesses can take.
 They do not necessarily affect whether a private investigator is permitted to take surveillance photos or to use pretexts to get information that would otherwise be confidential.

 Because of privacy concerns and depictions in popular culture, some people believe that private investigators are often on the wrong side of the law.
 Private investigators have also appeared in a negative light in some high-profile cases, such as the Hewlett-Packard corporate spying trial in 2006 and 2007.
 However, as more states and countries begin to regulate and license investigators, this perception may gradually begin to change.
-To learn more about licensing procures, legal issues and how to become a private investigator, check out the links on the next page.
+To learn more about licensing procures, legal issues and how to become a private investigator, check out the links below.